amekusa/auto-input-switch.nvim/README.md

     },
   },

-  os = nil, -- 'macos', 'windows', 'linux', or nil to auto-detect os_settings = { -- OS-specific settings
+  os = false, -- 'macos', 'windows', 'linux', or false to auto-detect os_settings = { -- OS-specific settings
     macos = {
       enable = true,
-      cmd_get = 'im-select', -- Command to get the current input source cmd_set = 'im-select %s', -- Command to set the input source (Use `%s` as a placeholder for the input source) normal_input = nil, -- Name of the input source for Normalize (Set nil to auto-detect) -- Examples:
+      cmd_get = 'im-select', -- Command to get the current input source cmd_set = 'im-select %s', -- Command to set the input source (Use `%s` as a placeholder for the input source) normal_input = false, -- Name of the input source for Normalize (Set false to auto-detect) -- Examples:
       -- normal_input = 'com.apple.keylayout.ABC',
       -- normal_input = 'com.apple.keylayout.US',